-Commercial battery energy storage (BESS) is moving from "nice to have" to "core ROI driver" in 2026 — lithium-iron-phosphate prices have fallen 60% since 2022, new revenue streams have opened up via National Grid frequency services, and the combination of high commercial peak tariffs + DUoS red-zone charges + time-of-use arbitrage spread has pushed payback periods inside 5 years for the strongest sites.
-This page lays out the real numbers: cost per kWh, sizing methodology, revenue stack options, sub-vertical fit, finance comparison and worked examples for 100 kWh, 250 kWh and 500 kWh systems.
+Commercial battery energy storage (BESS) is moving from "nice to have" to "core ROI driver" in 2026 — lithium-iron-phosphate prices have fallen sharply since 2022, new revenue streams have opened up via National Grid frequency services, and the combination of high commercial peak tariffs + DUoS red-zone charges + time-of-use arbitrage spread has pushed payback periods inside 5 years for the strongest sites.
+This page lays out the real numbers: cost per kWh, a cost-by-size table, sizing methodology, business-type fit, the funding ladder, revenue stack options and a worked case study.

-Commercial lithium-iron-phosphate (LFP) BESS in 2026 costs £600–£950 per kWh of installed capacity for 50-500 kWh systems, dropping to £550-£750/kWh for projects 1 MWh and larger.
+Commercial lithium-iron-phosphate (LFP) BESS in 2026 costs £400–£700 per kWh of installed capacity for mid-size 50-500 kWh systems, dropping to £350-£550/kWh for projects of 1 MWh and larger (economies of scale on the power conversion system and balance-of-plant).
 The cost components: battery modules and BMS (40-50% of project cost), bi-directional power conversion system / PCS (15-25%), enclosure and HVAC (10-15%), site works, cabling and switchgear (10-15%), commissioning and grid connection paperwork (5-10%).
 Variation reflects battery brand (Tesla Powerwall Commercial, BYD Battery-Box Commercial, Sungrow PowerStack, Huawei LUNA2000, Pylontech Force series), PCS brand (Sungrow, SMA, Huawei, Solis), enclosure type (containerised vs cabinet vs wall-mount), and site complexity (concrete pad needed, transformer upgrade, switchroom modifications).

 Sizing battery storage: use case drives kWh and kW